Low dosing cannabis is taking a dose of cannabis that contains 5mg or less of THC. This low dose offers greater control and mitigates side effects.

 What about Addiction?

-Because cannabis remains federally illegal as a Schedule I drug under the Controlled Substances Act of 1970, the research is somewhat limited and the addictive qualities of marijuana are not fully understood.
+Because cannabis (except for products derived from hemp) remains federally illegal as a Schedule I drug under the Controlled Substances Act of 1970, the research is somewhat limited and the addictive qualities of marijuana are not fully understood.

 The National Institute on Drug Abuse estimates 9% of people who use cannabis will become addicted to it.
 Withdrawal symptoms include insomnia, anxiety and nausea – which is not surprising since these are symptoms you may want to treat with cannabis in the first place.
 Relative to alcohol, opiates and cocaine, the rate of addiction for cannabis is much lower.